ICGC-TCGA-PanCancer/s3-transfer-operations/README.md

    * generates JSON files in bulk and check into this GitHub repo under `backlog-jobs`
    * orchestrator examines the backlog JSON in `backlog-jobs`, moves high priority jobs to `queued-jobs`
 * the Launcher VM periodically runs a script that checks out this git repo, loops over jobs in `queued-jobs`, and enqueues them into the workflow order queue system, any previously queued, running, finished, or failed are ignored
-    * JSON files should be sorted ascendingly, files listed first are to be scheduled first
+    * JSON files should be *sorted ascendingly*, files listed first are to be scheduled first
 * queued work on the Launcher eventually triggers the workflow to run on a Worker node, the workflow interacts with git
+    * first step is to verify whether GNOS metadata XML has not been altered comparing to when the JSON file was generated.
+JSON is moved to `verifying-jobs`
     * running workflow moves the JSON to `downloading-jobs`
     * once download completes, JSON moved to `uploading-jobs`
     * once upload completes, JSON moved to `completed-jobs`